Hey look.. it's me! ☟

 Outdated photos of when you were way younger.
 I don't own a time machine.

 Bad photos with © DO NOT COPY pasted all over them.
 Trust me NO ONE is going to copy your bad picture.

 Models that have the exact same blank face in every shot.
 I want to see at least one genuine smile.
 Show some personality or emotion.
 I hear models say they hate their smile but trust me models the photo with the genuine smile & some teeth showing is always the jewel in your portfolio.

-Giant photographer signatures in a Brush Script font, Papyrus font, or the god-awful Monotype Corsiva font (The "fancy" fonts that come on EVERY PC) emblazoned across your photo ruining the composition & mood of your photo.
+Giant photographer signatures in a Brush Script font, Papyrus font, or the god-awful Monotype Corsiva font (The three "fancy" fonts that come on EVERY PC) emblazoned across your photo ruining the composition & mood of your photo.

 And lastly, Lack of inspiration.
-Get a yourself a Tumblr account, Pinterest, Deviant Art, Piccsy etc. Get inspired people!
+Get yourself a Tumblr account, Pinterest, Deviant Art, Piccsy etc. Get inspired people!